-Windsor schools and streets bare the names Brock and Tecumseh names that are particularly relevant in Sandwich Town.
+Windsor schools and streets bare the names Brock and Tecumseh - names that are particularly relevant in Sandwich Town.
 The late community-builder John Muir understood their significance and as a long-time supporter of this neighbourhood, not to mention principal and vice-principal of General Brock Public School, he began lobbying for a monument back in 2012.

-John passed away in 2016, but this project was well underway by that time thanks to his dedication and to preserving and sharing Windsor's great stories for generations to come.
+John passed away in 2016, but this project was well underway by that time thanks to his dedication and commitment to Sandwich Town, and to preserving and sharing Windsor's great stories for generations to come.